mishguruorg/package/README.md

 - `pkg-coverage` cleans up the `.nyc_output` folder after it's finished.
 - The babel config has been reduced to just flow, object spread and commonjs.
   We used to include the `env` config.
 You should notice faster babel builds!
+- `pkg-tidy` is now a thing, it runs prettier on all the files
+- `pkg-precommit` is now a thing, it runs prettier and lint on all stage files before a commit happens

 ### 2.0.0
 - `standard` updated to v11